Comănești explosion

-The Comănești explosion was a unexplained event that took place on 20 April 2006, in the Western Moldovan city of Comănești, Romania.
+The Comănești explosion was an unexplained event that took place on 20 April 2006, in the Western Moldovan city of Comănești, Romania.
 The explosion took place around 9 AM, and was able to be heard across the territory of 4 Romanian counties: Bacău and neighboring Neamț, Harghita and Covasna, with the strongest area of noise being concentrated in the Valley of Trotuș.

 Description

 The incident took place on 20 April 2006, estimated to be between 9:15 and 9:20 AM.
 The explosion was able to have been heard in the towns of Comănești, Onești, Moinești, Dărmănești, Ghimeș-Palanca, Asău, Agăș, Tescani and Lucăcești, being mostly concentrated in a radius of 15,5 km; it was possible to hear it in the cities in Bacău and Miercurea Ciuc too, to a lesser extent.
 The explosion reportedly caused no damage but locals reported the windows, buildings and the earth shaking, leaving people panicked in their homes and on the streets.
 Immediately after the blast, locals of the cities affected began to call the police to know what had happened.

 Shortly after the blast took place, a IAR 330 helicopter from the 95th RoAF air base took off to survey industrial sites in the Bacău county and to check for any damages or a possible source of the event, at the request of local and national authorities, but after 105 minutes they could not find anything to explain the phenomenon.

 In the aftermath of the event, detailed searches took place at some of the potential explosion sites: the coal mines at Comănești, the oil fields in Moinești, the Borzești Petrochemical Plant, a construction site on a bridge in Berzunți and several fields and forests to look for a crater or a crashed military aircraft or satellite.
 The commanders of the 95th RoAF air base were questioned in regards to their aircraft on the day of the incident, the National Institute of Earth Physics in order to determine if there was an earthquake on that day, and a number of eyewitnesses at the radio-television relay in Lapoș.
 A group of locals reported smoke on top of a hill in the area, but no evidence was found there.